fcastrocs/steam-crypto-ts/README.md

 # node-steam-crypto

 Node.js implementation of Steam crypto.
-All keys and data are passed as Buffers.
+All keys, data, and signatures are passed as Buffers.

+Fork of, and compatible with, [steam-crypto](https://www.npmjs.com/package/steam-crypto).

 ## verifySignature(data, signature[, algorithm])

-Verifies an RSA signature using the Steam system's public key. `data` and `signature` should both be Buffers. `algorithm` defaults to "RSA-SHA1".
+Verifies an RSA signature using the Steam system's public key. `algorithm` defaults to "RSA-SHA1".
 Returns `true` if the signature is valid, or `false` if not.

 ## generateSessionKey()